What are Major Injuries That Can Occur On a Construction Site?

 Sometimes one or more of these parties may be liable for your injury if there is gross negligence involved.
 Keep in mind that the statutes of limitations will also affect your case.
 You have up to four years to file a lawsuit after a construction incident occurs.

 Workers’ compensation protects the rights of employees and at the same time, protects employers from liability.
 Therefore, settling your workers’ compensation claim will have legal ramifications, often including you giving up your right to seek further compensation even if your medical condition requires additional treatment than at the time of the workers’ compensation settlement.
-Therefore, it is best to seek legal advice from an experienced car accident attorney prior to settling your workers’ compensation agreement after an accident.
+Therefore, it is best to seek legal advice from an experienced construction accident attorney prior to settling your workers’ compensation agreement after an accident.